 How to get to Agios Prokopios Beach

-The beach is just a 14-minute drive from Naxos port and the main town (Chora).
-There’s plenty of car park spaces lining the back of the beach with a car park at the far end.
+The beach is just a 14-minute drive from Naxos port and the main town (Chora) where there are regular ferries to Athens and the Cyclades.
+There are plenty of car park spaces lining the back of the beach with a car park at the far end.
+View our Athens to Naxos transport guide here.

 A reliable bus service run by KTEL also links Agios Prokopios with Naxos Chora.
 The bus stop is ideally located at the entrance to the beach.
 Buses from the nearby resorts of Agia Anna, Plaka and Stelida also stop in Agios Prokopios, running up to every 15 minutes in the high season, although it’s possible to walk from Agia Anna.